XG221B/XG-Seeking/README.md

 This project was created for fun with the help of Codex.
 It is a personal experiment, even not a real product.

 Use it at your own risk.
 I do not provide any warranty, guarantee, or formal support.
-If something breaks, data is lost, or the app behaves unexpectedly, please do not hold me responsible.
+If something breaks, data is lost, or the app behaves unexpectedly, please do not hold me responsible.:broken_heart:

 ## Current Features